puhoshville/keepthis/README.md

         return get_fibonacci(num-1) + get_fibonacci(num-2)

     ```
 3. Done!
-All function execution's results will be stored in memcached and will be reused if nessecary.
+All computations will be stored in memcached and will be reused if needed.

 ### More examples

-You can find out usages of KeepThis in `examples/` and `notebooks/`
+You can find out usage examples of KeepThis in `examples/` and `notebooks/`